aws-samples/eks-workshop-developers/website/docs/containers/python/integration-ecr.md

 ---

 ## Objective
-This guide shows to streamline the process of uploading Docker images to Amazon ECR and employing them within Docker Compose.
+This lab shows to streamline the process of uploading Docker images to Amazon ECR and employing them within Docker Compose.
 By shifting the Docker image storage to Amazon ECR and harnessing them in Docker Compose, we aim to enhance deployment smoothness and the scalability of your microservices application.

 ## Prerequisites
 - [Uploading Container Images to Amazon ECR](upload-ecr.md)